andremfreitas/andremfreitas.github.io/_pages/about.md

 Hi!

-I'm a PhD student in Physics at the University of Rome "Tor Vergata" and at Institut Polythecnic Paris (currently in Rome).
+I'm a PhD student in Physics at the University of Rome "Tor Vergata" and at Institut Polythecnic Paris (I am currently in Rome).
 I am supervised by [Luca Biferale](https://biferale.web.roma2.infn.it/) in Rome and [Kiwon Um](https://perso.telecom-paristech.fr/kum/) and [Mathieu Desbrun](https://www.inria.fr/en/mathieu-desbrun) in Paris.
 The research is funded by the European Union, via the Marie Skłodowska-Curie Actions (MSCA) programme.
 My research focus on closure problems in fluid dynamics and turbulence through the integration of differentiable solvers into the learning process of deep neural networks.

 Before this, I did my MSc in Aerospace Engineering at TU Delft, with a focus on numerical methods for fluid dynamics.
 I did my thesis at the Nuclear Research & consultancy Group (NRG) in Petten, supervised by [Alexander van Zuijlen](https://www.tudelft.nl/staff/a.h.vanzuijlen/?cHash=ca8aca12e38995f190218464bde31b5b) and [Kevin Zwijsen](https://www.linkedin.com/in/kevin-zwijsen-86432810b/?originalSubdomain=nl).
 We worked on an in-house anisotropic pressure fluctuations model with application to fluid-structure interaction problems in the context of nuclear reactors.

+My main research interest is Scientific Machine Learning (SciML) with applications in (computational) fluid dynamics.
+Besides that, I am interested more generally in computational/theoretical approaches to studying turbulence and Deep Learning.

-Currently, I am very interested in the application of ML/DL to fluid dynamics.
-Reach out if you would like to discuss any related topic :)
+Feel free to reach out if you have any research interests in common :)

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.